 While it’s tempting to leave 5S principles to managers, the 5S technique really only works if everyone is on board.
 When everyone is invested in the program, the likelihood of maintaining the various elements increases exponentially.

-While proper 5S implementation requires the participation of everyone, you may choose to have 5S evangelists who coordinate 5S efforts.
+While proper 5S implementation requires everyone's participation, you may choose to have 5S evangelists who coordinate 5S efforts.
 These coordinators can reward certain workers for demonstrating 5S techniques and can onboard new employees to the 5S program.
-These coordinators can help keep the momentum of a new 5S strategy going.
+These coordinators can help keep the momentum of a new 5S and Lean manufacturing strategy going.

 2. Set up 5S training